taustation-fan/players-guide/README.md

 *International Relations* seems to make it easier to convince other people to do things (so corresponds to an increased *Social* skill).

-The *Item Repair* courses from the *Engineering* module speeds up weapon and armor repairs.
+The *Item Repair* courses from the *Engineering* module allows you to repair weapon and armor on your own, instead of having to pay for it.

 ## VIP Packs